Getting Started

 Creating an Account

 To use the Closed Caption Converter web application or API, you will need to create an account at app.closedcaptionconverter.com.
-A free 7-day trial is available with no credit card required, giving you full access to all features including API calls, filters, and access provider integrations.
+A free 7-day trial, giving you full access to all features including filters and access provider integrations.
+API keys and server-side API jobs require an active subscription after the trial.

 Using the Web Application

 The web application runs in your browser.
-You still need an internet connection to authenticate and load the application, but caption files are never uploaded to any server during normal conversion work.
+You still need an internet connection to authenticate and load the application, but caption files are never uploaded to any server during normal conversion work on the Subtitle Converter workspace.
 Decoding, filtering, and encoding are performed locally using WebAssembly.
 This makes the web application suitable for sensitive content and controlled environments that permit browser access to the application itself.

 To convert a file, click Select File and choose one or more caption files from your computer.
 Closed Caption Converter will automatically attempt to detect the source format based on the file extension and content.
 You can then select your Target Profile (the output format), adjust the Frame Rate, and optionally enable any Filters you want applied before encoding.